 - You try to control others in order to feel okay

-- Poor boundaries, you feel responsible for others feelings
+- Poor boundaries, you feel responsible for others’ feelings

 - Feeling and behaving reactively to everyone’s thoughts and feelings

-- Constantly needing to fix others problem
+- Constantly needing to listen to and fix others’ problem

-- Obsessions about other people and relationships
+- Obsessions about other people and their relationships

 - You find it hard to spend extended periods alone